 MPH in Epidemiology vs. MS in Epidemiology

-• Masters of Public Health in Epidemiology: A Masters in Public Health in Epidemiology (MPH) is considered to be an integrated interdisciplinary degree, meaning the program covers foundational aspects of public health, along with detailed training in Epidemiology and Epidemiologic investigations.In this program, students learn the entire process of solving epidemiologic public health issues including diagnosing a problem, developing a hypothesis, collecting and analyzing data, and interpreting and reporting the results of their studies to their team of other public health professionals.
+• Master of Public Health in Epidemiology: A Master of Public Health in Epidemiology (MPH) is an integrated interdisciplinary degree, meaning the program covers foundational aspects of public health, along with detailed training in epidemiology and epidemiologic investigations.
+In this program, learners are taught the entire process of solving epidemiologic public health issues including diagnosing a problem, developing a hypothesis, collecting and analyzing data, and interpreting and reporting the results of their studies to their team of other public health professionals.

-• Epidemiological Sciences
+• Epidemiological sciences

-• Epidemiology – Clinical Research
+• Clinical research

-• Epidemiology & Biostatistics
+• Biostatistics

-• Epidemiology & Disease Control
+• Disease control

-• Epidemiology & Maternal and Child Health
+• Maternal and child health

-• Epidemiology of Microbial Diseases
+• Epidemiology of microbial diseases

-• Epidemiology: International Health
+• International health

-• Epidemiology: Occupational & Environmental Epidemiology
+• Occupational & environmental epidemiology

-MPH in Epidemiology Requirements
+MPH in Epidemiology requirements

-Typical Requirements for Application to an Epidemiology MPH Program
+Typical requirements for application to an epidemiology MPH program

-• Minimum GPA requirement (varies by school)
+• Minimum GPA (varies by school)

 • College transcripts